prabhatsharma/kubernetes-the-hard-way-aws/docs/08-bootstrapping-kubernetes-controllers.md

 > This tutorial sets the Kubelet `--authorization-mode` flag to `Webhook`.
 Webhook mode uses the [SubjectAccessReview](https://kubernetes.io/docs/admin/authorization/#checking-api-access) API to determine authorization.

+The commands in this section will effect the entire cluster and only need to be run once from one of the controller nodes.

 ```
 external_ip=$(aws ec2 describe-instances \
     --filters "Name=tag:Name,Values=controller-0" \